Azure/FTALive-Sessions/content/data/ModernDatawarehouse-Security/Dedicated SQL Pool.md

 In SQL Database, the database encryption key is protected by a built-in server certificate.
 The built-in server certificate is unique for each server.
 Microsoft automatically rotates these certificates at least every 90 days.
 The encryption algorithm used is AES-256.
 For a general description of TDE, see [Transparent Data Encryption](https://learn.microsoft.com/en-us/sql/relational-databases/security/encryption/transparent-data-encryption?toc=/azure/synapse-analytics/sql-data-warehouse/toc.json&bc=/azure/synapse-analytics/sql-data-warehouse/breadcrumb/toc.json&view=azure-sqldw-latest&preserve-view=true).

+Note
+:Encryption of a database file is done at the page level.
+The pages in an encrypted database are encrypted before they're written to disk and are decrypted when read into memory.
+TDE doesn't increase the size of the encrypted database.

 You can encrypt your database using the [Azure portal](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-encryption-tde) or [T-SQL](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-encryption-tde-tsql).

 Follow these steps to enable TDE: